 Overview of the problem

-The activities of park rangers/guards within Salonga Park keep poachers restricted to the peripheries of the Park where they undertake most of their illegal hunting.
+The activities of park rangers/guards within Salonga Park keep poachers restricted to the peripheries of the park which is where most poaching is carried out.

 The anti-IWT initiative

-This project is led and managed by Mr. Claude Keboy Mov Linkey Iflankoy, coordinator of the local NGO SynergieRurale-action Paysanne (SyR-AP).
+This project is led and managed by Mr. Claude Keboy Mov Linkey Iflankoy, coordinator of the local NGO SyR-AP.
 Mr. Keboy is motivated to fight against illegal trade and poaching because of his passion to protect animals and concern of the gradual disappearance of species such as pangolins and excessive poaching of elephants, and to compensate for the inability of others, including government, to effectively control poaching, IWT, and conserve these species.
+The traditional Chief is also raising awareness in order to ensure the involvement of his people in the Chiefdom.

-This initiative began in 2010 in collaboration with local community representatives, including the Traditional Leader.
+This initiative began in 2010 in collaboration with local community representatives and the traditional Chief.
 SyR-AP and local people have devised and implemented the following strategies to protect pangolins (and elephants) from poachers.

 - Monitoring markets in the big cities and ports throughout the area to collect the sales data of the species of the wild fauna, and to dissuade the traders from engaging in IWT.

-- Ongoing education and awareness raising activities (workshops and public seminars) targetted at the general population and State security personnel.
+- Ongoing education and awareness raising activities (workshops and public seminars) targeted at the general population and State security personnel.

 - Reinforce traditional principles and practices that prohibit hunting giant pangolin, which is a royal totem belonging to Traditional Leaders.
 We have obtained written commitments from traditional chiefs that they will help to protect these species.

-- We have also recruited and transformed poachers into forest rangers and monitoring agents by providing them with paid employment.
+- Recruiting and transforming poachers into forest rangers and monitoring agents by providing them with paid employment.

-The community is getting involved in all of the strategies described above.
+The community is involved in all of the strategies described above.

-We also organize regular meetings with representatives of the villages bordering the project area in order to assess the level of protection and collect data with the participation of the community.
+SyR-AP also organises regular meetings with representatives of the villages bordering the project area in order to assess the level of protection and collect data with the participation of the community.

 Strengthening disincentives for illegal behaviour